 The University is committed to providing equal opportunities to individuals with disabilities in accordance with federal and state law.
-Below is a list of resources available to support individuals with disabilities.
+Below is a list of resources available to facilitate access.

 Library Assistive Technology.
 Information on assistive technology available at University libraries.

 Technology Assistance.
 For technology assistance, contact firstname.lastname@example.org or email@example.com.
 In addition, IT Services staff hosts Accessible Tech Tuesdays on Tuesday afternoons between 2:00 and 4:00 p.m. (and by appointment) at the IT Services Techbar (Joseph Regenstein Library, 1100 E. 57th St. First Floor).
 These sessions are regular drop-in office hours during which IT Services staff provide one-on-one or small group consultations and tutorials with a focus on accessible and assistive technologies.

 Website Accessibility.
 For more information on website accessibility or to provide feedback.

 The University of Chicago will not tolerate discrimination or harassment on the basis of disability.
 If you believe you or someone you know has been subject to discrimination or discriminatory harassment on the basis of disability, the University encourages you to report the incident online or by contacting the Office for Access and Equity.

 The University offers numerous support services and referrals to anyone who has been subject to discrimination or discriminatory harassment.
 For more information on resources, including confidential resources, visit the Get Help page.
 In addition, the University’s Policy on Harassment, Discrimination, and Sexual Misconduct contains an appendix that lists support services and resources.
 The list includes legal, disciplinary, and medical support services, as well as resources specifically for students, faculty, and staff.
 It also includes on-campus and non-University resources.

 For more information on discrimination and discriminatory harassment generally, visit the Discrimination and Discriminatory Harassment page.

 Events on Campus